 Example: if you’ve already got a Honda EU2200i and suddenly you realize you need a generator for a larger event – you can buy another EU2200i and plug them together to get 2 x 1800 = 3600 running watts.

-All inverter generators mentioned on my Top 10 List have got this functionality.
+All inverter generators mentioned on our Top 10 List have got this functionality.

 One important thing to know is that both inverters must have the same wattage or even better – should be the exact same models.
-Trying to connect a 3100-watt inverter generator to a 2200-watt unit WILL NOT WORK!
+Trying to connect a 3100-watt inverter generator to a 2200-watt unit is not going to work.